-- Between each ride - Check that the air filter is cleaned and oiled. - o Insure the smooth operation of the throttle cable. - Check for frayed strands of the throttle cable inside the throttle housing. - Check for adequate tire pressure. - Check all nuts and bolts for proper torque. - o Spray all moving parts with WD40 or other light oil. - Check drive chain for - Proper tension. - Adequate lubrication. - Insure that the ignition stator and rotor are clean and dry. - Check the frame for cracks in the metal or cracks in the paint that might indicate that the metal has been stressed beyond it's safe limits. - Check the rims for signs of stress, like cracks around the rim, spokes and hub. - Every 2 hours of operation - Replace the transmission oil. - Every 10 hours of operation - o Replace the fork oil. - Have the shock oil replaced by a Certified Cobra Mechanic or a suspension specialist.
+- Prior to each ride - Check that the air filter is cleaned and oiled. - Insure the smooth operation of the throttle cable. - Check for frayed strands of the throttle cable inside the throttle housing. - Check for adequate tire pressure. - Check all nuts and bolts for proper torque. - Spray all moving parts with WD40 or other light oil. - Check drive chain for - Proper tension. - Adequate lubrication. - o Insure that the ignition stator and rotor are clean and dry. - Check the frame for cracks in the metal or cracks in the paint that might indicate that the metal has been stressed beyond it's safe limits. - Check the rims for signs of stress, like cracks around the rim, spokes and hub. - Equalize the pressure in the forks with atmosphere. - Every 2 hours of operation - Replace the transmission oil. - Every 10 hours of operation - Replace the fork oil. - Have the shock oil replaced by a Certified Cobra Mechanic or a suspension specialist.